 The ALTA Emerging Translator Mentorship Program is designed to establish and facilitate a close working relationship between an experienced translator and an emerging translator on a project selected by the emerging translator.
-The mentorship duration is approximately one year.
-The emerging translator is expected to choose a project that can be completed in a year’s time, and they will only be advised on that particular project.
+The mentorship duration is nine months.
+The emerging translator is expected to choose a project that can be completed in that time, and they will only be advised on that particular project.
 ALTA's Emerging Translator Mentorship Program was founded by former ALTA board member Allison M. Charette.

-The mentor and mentee meet at the beginning of their mentorship at the annual ALTA conference, and continue their work during the rest of the mentorship year, either in person, over Skype, or by phone.
+All mentors and mentees meet via video conference at the beginning of their mentorship in February, and continue their work through individual meetings during the rest of the mentorship year, either in person, over Skype, or by phone.
 A minimum of six meetings is expected for the course of the year.
-The mentorship will conclude with a presentation of the mentee’s work in a reading during National Translation Month (September) of the following year.
+The mentorship will conclude with a presentation of the mentee’s work in a reading at the annual ALTA conference.
 A number of magazine editors have agreed to review submissions directly from mentees at the end of their mentorship year, and to work with them on potential future projects.
-The award covers travel to the ALTA conference at the beginning of the mentorship.
+The award covers travel to the ALTA conference at the end of the mentorship.

 Click here to read about ALTA's current and former mentees.

 Click here to read about the many accomplishments of ALTA's current and former mentees.

 As we celebrate four successful years of ALTA's Mentorship Program, and after consultation with past mentors, funders, and mentees, we are implementing some changes to make the program even stronger.
 For the 2020 Mentorships, the program timeline will shift.
 Applications will be accepted from September-December, 2019, and the program will run from February-November, 2020, culminating at the ALTA conference in Tucson, AZ.
 Please check back for more information, and to apply, as the year progresses.
 There will be an informational session at ALTA42 in Rochester, NY, so please plan to attend!